scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 }
 ```

 Every call in this interpreter loop is in tail position.
-However Scala cannot convert these to tail calls, because the calls go from `loop` to a continuation and vice versa.
+However Scala cannot convert these to tail calls because the calls go from `loop` to a continuation and vice versa.
+To make the interpreter fully stack safe we need to add **trampolining**, and before we talk about trampolining we should talk about reifying continatuions once more.

-To make the interpreter fully stack safe we need to add **trampolining**.
+### Reifying Continuations to a Stack

-A trampoline is a tail-recursive loop to which we return either a continuation or the final value.
+A trampoline is a tail recursive loop to which we return either a continuation or the final value.
 If the trampoline receives a continuation is calls it, otherwise it stops and returns the value.
 In terms of code, we need a type to represent the value the trampoline receives.
 I've called in `Resumable`.